jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

 *YOU DID IT AGAIN!* You now know

-* How to solve a :ref:`ModuleNotFoundError`
+* how to solve a :ref:`ModuleNotFoundError`
-* How to solve a NameError_
+* how to solve a NameError_
-* How to solve a :ref:`TypeError` by defining a callable
+* how to solve a :ref:`TypeError` by defining a callable
-* How to solve an `AttributeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#AttributeError>`_ by defining variables
+* how to solve an `AttributeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#AttributeError>`_ by defining variables
-* How to solve an `AttributeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#AttributeError>`_ by defining :doc:`/functions/functions`
+* how to solve an `AttributeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#AttributeError>`_ by defining :doc:`/functions/functions`

 ----